Robrowno/CsharpAlgorithms/README.md

 Just for personal use, implementing various algorithms following the new Advanced Algorithms module in Year 2 @ UWL.

-Open the /Algorithms folder to take a look!
+Open the Algorithms folder to take a look!